Windows 7 to Windows 10 upgrade

 Self-upgrade to Windows 10 guide

-- The process to upgrade to Windows 10 takes approximately 3 hours and you will not be able to use your computer during this period.
+- The process to upgrade to Windows 10 takes a couple of hours and you will not be able to use your computer during this period.
 It is recommended that you start the upgrade at the end of the day before you leave the office.

 - This is an in-place upgrade that you can do yourself at a time convenient to youIf you do shutdown the computer when the upgrade is running it will restart the upgrade when the machine is next turned on